 - Blessed be the God and Father of our Lord Jesus Christ, who in his great mercy gave us a new birth to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you….
 Although you have not seen him you love him; even though you do not see him now yet believe in him, you rejoice with an indescribable and glorious joy (1 Peter 1:3-5; 8).

-This is the joy that trumps all other joys—the conviction that the sufferings of this world are nothing in comparison to the joy that awaits us in heaven (forever) and that all our joys and pleasures are only the merest hint of heavenly joy.
+This is the joy that trumps all other joys—that the sufferings of this world are nothing in comparison to the joy that awaits us in heaven (forever) and that all our joys and pleasures are only a hint of heavenly joy.

-As we mark the coming of our savior in the flesh, we anticipate even more his second coming when he will bring us to the unending joy of heaven.
+As we mark Jesus’ Ascension to the Father, we anticipate even more his second coming when he will bring us to the unending joy of heaven.
 And that is infinitely better than anything on earth, even a Brooklyn bagel.